skip to main content

 For U.S.-based fans, the most complete setup for watching the Buffalo Sabres is a combination of ESPN+ and a live TV streaming service that includes ESPN, TNT, and ABC for nationally televised games.

-ESPN+ carries every out-of-market Sabres game that isn’t nationally broadcast, while services like Hulu + Live TV, Stream with DIRECTV, and YouTube TV cover the national channels.
+ESPN+ carries every out-of-market Sabres game that isn’t nationally broadcast, while services like Hulu + Live TV, DIRECTV, and YouTube TV cover the national channels.
 Personally, I recommend Hulu + Live TV for Sabres fans.
 It bundles in ESPN+ with its live TV package, so you get both national coverage and every out-of-market game in one subscription.

 If you’re in the Sabres’ home market, you’ll need a provider that carries MSG to watch most regular-season games.
 While Hulu + Live TV doesn’t offer the channel, it’s available as a standalone streaming subscription through The Gotham Sports App.
 You can also get MSG with a live TV streaming service like DIRECTV or Fubo, or find it on local cable TV providers.